ashishkarnad/sandbox/core/README.md

 vagrant up
 ```

-This can take up to five minutes.
+This will take around five minutes, so if you haven't already, [read about how Sensu works]().

 **4. SSH into the sandbox:**